 When you picture Glastonbury Festival, it is likely the first thing that comes to mind is the Pyramid Stage.

-Standing at almost 100ft tall, the imposing structure is synonymous with the Somerset festival having been at the event for almost its entire 50-year run.
+Standing at almost 100ft tall, the imposing structure is synonymous with the Somerset festival.

 The festival was held at the same time as the summer solstice, with the Pyramid Stage sitting on the same ley line as Stonehenge and Glastonbury Abbey.

-Since then hundreds of thousands of people have stood in huge crowds at the Pyramid to watch icons like David Bowie and Dolly Parton perform, with huge names such as Jay Z, Beyonce, Stormzy, Adele and Ed Sheeran wowing festival-goers.
+Since then hundreds of thousands of people have stood in huge crowds at the Pyramid to watch icons like David Bowie and Dolly Parton perform, with huge names such as Jay Z, Beyonce, Stormzy, Adele and Paul McCartney wowing festival-goers.

 But it has not been an easy journey for the stage to become what it is today.
 Glastonbury Festival’s founder Michael Eavis faced fierce opposition from planning officers when trying to build a permanent stage - and a fire in the 1990s later destroyed it entirely.